Riyas-Noushad/C3-Customer-portal/doc/users.md

 You will be able to view all your users here and you can perform various actions as the part of user management.

 ### Add User
-For adding a new user, you can click on **Add New User** button it will redirected you to the new view from there you can fill the details and create a user.
+For adding a new user, you can click on **Add New User** button it will redirected you to the new view from there, you can fill the details and create a user.

 ### Bulk User Upload
 * For adding multiple users together you can use this option.